Redirecting to PMD Program Descriptions | Warner Bros Discovery

 WHEN?

-Descriptions need to be uploaded to the Producer’s Portal for input into Discovery’s database with enough lead-time to use them in all possible applications.
+Descriptions need to be uploaded to the Producer’s Portal with enough lead-time to use them in all possible applications.
 This usually means before the program is delivered—ideally 3 months before a program is scheduled to air.
 Descriptions delivered after that time will still be used, but will not be available for all potential applications.

 • Don’t use professional titles unless licensed at the time of production and premiere (e.g. “Dr.”)